 There are two credible ministries that help the universal persecuted church: The Voice of the Martyrs and Open Door Ministries.
 My family supports them both.
 When I read about my brothers and sisters who are suffering, and I begin to pray for them, it gets my eyes off myself.
 My problems seem trite.
 (This is Biblical; read Isaiah 58.)

 For the lost person, here and now is their best life.
-In reality, for them, living in this sin-cursed world is all the heaven they will ever experience.
+Living in this sin-cursed world is all the heaven they will ever experience.
 Satan gives the best at first and saves the worst for last.
-Now, on the other hand, for the saints, our temporary residence in this world is all the hell we are ever going to know.
+Just the opposite for God’s children.
+Our temporary residence in this world is all the hell we are ever going to know.
 Not only has our Lord saved the best for last, but our best life will last forever!
 Our eternal hope and future home is a place where there is no sin, no suffering, no death, no crying, or pain.
-The more we suffer here, the more we long to go home.
-For when we have been saved from this wicked and perverse generation, we become increasingly uncomfortable with the darkness that is so prevalent in the here and now.
+The more we suffer here, the more we long for home, and we become increasingly uncomfortable with the darkness that is so prevalent in the here and now.
 Therefore, suffering cures us of being enamored with the world, and it is an instrument God uses for our sanctification (1 Peter 4:1-6).

 Paul Earned His Ph.D. in Suffering